raspberrypilearning/space-talk/en/step_5.md

 ## Giga changes colour

 Sprites can also use thought bubbles and change colours to show their personality.
-You will get the **Giga** sprite to do this.
+You will get Giga to do this.

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">